Aman Publicity Services, Powered by Nixxar Mediawale, Unveil Asset-Backed DOOH Investment Model, Vasai-Virar - www.lokmattimes.com

 The newly launched venture is based on a robust and transparent asset-backed model, tailored to deliver fixed monthly returns.
 By integrating legal ownership of physical advertising assets with passive revenue generation from DOOH campaigns, this project introduces a relatively untapped investment category to the Indian market.

-The plan includes deploying between 100 to 500 high-visibility digital hoardings each measuring 10x20 feet (200 sq. ft.) at critical junctures in the VVCMC area.
+The plan includes deploying between 100 to 500 high-visibility digital hoardings — each measuring 10×20 feet (200 sq. ft.) — at critical junctures in the VVCMC area.
 These LED billboards are strategically selected for their location advantage and high daily footfall, ensuring maximum advertiser appeal and consistent rental income.

 Investment Model: Ownership Meets Income Stability

 At the heart of the offering lies a structured fixed-income model with asset ownership.
-Investors can enter the scheme with a minimum capital of Rs25 lakh, receiving a guaranteed 1% return per month, effectively translating to Rs25,000 monthly income.
+Investors can enter the scheme with a minimum capital of ₹25 lakh, receiving a guaranteed 1% return per month, effectively translating to ₹25,000 monthly income.
 The investment tenure is fixed at five years, during which participants will receive a mix of principal repayment and interest.
-The scheme also offers additional investment slabs at Rs50 lakh, Rs75 lakh, and Rs1 crore for those looking to diversify more significantly.
+The scheme also offers additional investment slabs at ₹50 lakh, ₹75 lakh, and ₹1 crore for those looking to diversify more significantly.

 Each investor is assigned a specific hoarding asset, with legal documentation to establish ownership rights.
 The monthly payouts are executed in a structured manner, ensuring predictability and transparency.
 Upon completion of the five-year term, a guaranteed buyback clause allows investors to exit with full capital recovery.